RobotsAndPencils/buford/README.md

 **Payload** The JSON sent to a device.

-**Headers** HTTP/2 headers are used to for priority and expiration.
+**Headers** HTTP/2 headers are used to set priority and expiration.

 ### Installation